-Approximately two evenings a month, we set up the society’s 16-inch and 8-inch telescopes at a dark location near campus (we have used Lake Lagunita, the Student Observatory, and the Mausoleum in the past).
-On stargazing nights, both SAS members and non-members learn about the night sky and enjoy views of stars, star clusters, nebulae, planets and the moon through the society’s telescopes.
+At least once a quarter, we set up our telescopes for public viewing on campus (we have used Lake Lagunita, the Student Observatory, and the Mausoleum in the past).
+On stargazing nights, both SAS members and visitors learn about the night sky and enjoy views of stars, star clusters, nebulae, planets and the Moon through the society’s telescopes.
 We usually convene shortly after sunset and continue until ~11pm or later.
 Check the calendar for dates, times, and locations.

 Workshops and conferences

 Our members and friends are always glad to share their knowledge with the Stanford community.
-We organize talks on topics in astrophysics research in collaboration with the Physics Department and the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) as well as outdoors hands-on workshops on astrophotography, variable star astronomy, ethnoastronomy and star hopping.
+We have organized talks on topics in astrophysics research in collaboration with the Physics Department and the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) in the past, and have more recently begun to co-host speakers with other student organizations during the academic year.
+In addition, we enjoy close connections to the Stanford University Department of Physics, and inform our members when relevant Department Colloqiua, KIPAC Tea Talks, Astrophysics & Cosmology Colloquia, and public lectures are held.

 Trips to dark sky sites

 Once every quarter we plan for an outing to a darker site which has less light pollution than our regular stargazing location at Lake Lagunita.
-We organized stargazing and astrophotography trips to Henry Coe State Park, impromptu outings to San Antonio reservoir for meteor showers, and we explored more dark sites nearby and far beyond the Sierras to observe deep sky objects.
+Most times, we take trips lasting from sundown to around midnight to the Monte Bello Open Space Preserve, conveniently located around thirty minutes from campus, which features exceptional skies for the Bay Area and a great environment for first-time observers.
+In the past, we have organized stargazing and astrophotography trips to Henry Coe State Park, impromptu outings to San Antonio reservoir for meteor showers, and we explored more dark sites nearby and far beyond the Sierras to observe deep sky objects.
 Most of these trips are daily roundtrips and do not require backpacking experience.